dortegadelv/HaplotypeDFEStandingVariation/README_DFEUK10K.txt

 #### Forward in time simulations

-Check README_ForwardSims.txt for information on how we did the forward-in-time allele frequency simulations.
+Check README_ForwardSims.txt and README_FoIS.txt for information on how we did the forward-in-time allele frequency simulations shown in Figure 10

+#### Get DFEs that will be used in analysis

+cd ScriptsOctober22_2017/Sims/UK10K_OnePercenters/ImportanceSamplingSims/
+Run CreationOfDiscreteDistribution.R to get the probabilities for each 2Ns value in each distribution of fitness effects. perl GetDFETable.pl

+#### DFE bootstrap analysis

+Get Bootstrap replicates and calculate L cd ScriptsOctober22_2017/Sims/UK10K_OnePercenters/ForwardSims/ SGE_TASK_ID=1 bash CreateSimTestTableWithLLResultsDenseGridNoRec_NewPLGivenSTableDFEBootstrap.sh
+# Run the past command with SGE_TASK_ID values going from 1-100.

+### Get the maximum likelihood estimator
+perl GetMax4NsValueDFEBootstrap.pl